aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 package in ADC regions, the right dependencies will already be present in the `node_modules` directory.

-###### Upstream custom resources that consume the lambda layers

-The second, and more long-term part of this solution will be to upstream the custom resources where the zip files are used.
-Since all of these zip files are used in custom resources, another way to remove them from `aws-cdk-lib` is to remove the custom resources themselves.
-We will create Uluru resources that are available in the CloudFormation public registry under the namespace `AWS::CDK`.
-This will increase the operational burden on our team by an unknown amount.
-We should start with a single custom resource, and evaluate the maintenance cost of this as it is implemented.
-In addition to reducing the size of the package, this solution also has another benefit of addressing pain points with CDK publishing custom resources into customer accounts.
-The lambda-layer APIs on their own, are also valuable to customers.
-If we are able to remove their dependencies within aws-cdk-lib by removing the custom resources, then we could vend these libraries separately for customers who use them explicitly.
-The details of this solution is out of scope for this document, and will probably need its own RFC.

 #### .jsii Files

 There are two files, .jsii.tabl.json and .jsii, bundled in `aws-cdk-lib` for the